-A couple of months ago an article was posted on the site about 10 mistakes that actors should avoid when auditioning for a show.
+An article was posted on the site about 10 mistakes that actors should avoid when auditioning for a show.
 The items in this list are generally helpful but it occurred to me that having sat on the other side of the Shakespeare audition table for several years that I could add some items to this list that pertain specifically for a Shakespeare audition.
-So the items listed in this article can help you If you’re already into doing Shakespeare, however, this list can also apply for those actors who don’t normally audition for Shakespeare.
+So the items listed in this article can help you If you’re already into doing Shakespeare, however, this list can also apply to those actors who don’t normally audition for Shakespeare.

 · Most Shakespeare play titles are instantly recognizable and will jump out during a quick scan by a casting director.
 This can be especially helpful for those who are just starting out and don’t have many credits